Growing Parsley: Parsley grows year-round in suitable warm temperatures with good light, indoors or outdoors.

 Harvest the leaves for eating raw in salads, garnishments for meals and for hot or cold tea beverages.
 This plant, the leaves also can be dried and used as a dry herb in cooking.

-Dry harvest leaves to store for long periods of times.
-Dry leaves are used as a tea beverage or used in tea beverages, are used to enhance mayo or salad dressings, and are used to season soups and meals, sprinkle dry leaves on breakfast, lunch and dinner meals.
+Dry harvest leaves to store for long periods of time.
+Dry leaves are used as a tea beverage or used in tea beverages, and are used to enhance mayo or salad dressings, and are used to season soups and meals, sprinkle dry leaves on breakfast, lunch, and dinner meals.

 Parsley as Wildflower